balajich/spring-cloud-session-6-microservices-distributed-tracing/README.md

-# Spring Cloud Session 4 Inter Microservice Communication ASynchronous using RabbitMQ
+# Spring Cloud Session-7 Microservices distributed Tracing
-In  this tutorial we are going to learn how microservices communicate with each other in asynchronous fashion.
-In asynchronous communication calling microservice will **not wait** till the called microservice responds.
-This pattern can be achieved with message bus infrastructures like Kafka or RabbitMQ.Here we use **Spring Cloud Stream** framework to communicate with message bus.
+In  this tutorial we are going to learn how to trace a message that is going across multiple microservices.In micorservices landscape it is common to have multiple cooperating microservices.
+It is important for us to understand how the call is flowing across these services.

 **Overview**
-- When report-api microservice receives a request to get employee details it is going to fetch details and write results to message bus.
+- When user wants to get employee report the report is served by report-api microservice.
-- Mail microservice listens on the bus for employee details and when those details are available on bus.
-It is going to read send SMS and email.
+- browser -> gateway->report-api (report-api synchronous calls employee-api,payroll-api and asynchronusly calls mail-client)
+- Complete(Request and Response) flow:
-- report-api play a role of **Producer**
+    - browser->gateway-> report-api
-- mail-client microservice plays a role of **Consumer**
-- RabbitMQ play a role of mediator or **message bus**
+    - report-api(synch)->gateway->employee-api
+    - report-api(synch)->gateway->payroll-api
+    - report-api(asynch)-> RabittMQ (MessageBus)
+    - response is served to browser
+- The above request flow is really complex, and it is really tough to understand if there is intermediately failure or slowness.
+- We will be using **Spring Cloud Sleuth** and **Zipkin** to trace the call flow.

+**Terminoloy**
+- Trace or Trace tree: The complete request flow is called trace or trace tree
+- Span: The basic unit of work are called Span.
+Spans can consist of sub spans forming the trace tree.
 **Flow**
 - Run RabbitMQ server, it binds to port 5672 and admin ui application to port 15672.
 - Run registry service on 8761.